A SEND Review looks at how a school is managing it’s SEND provision.

 Owner – SENCO Solutions

-James has been teaching children of all ages since 2009.
+James has been Headteacher of Ambergate Sports College, an Outstanding Specialist school for pupils from Primary through to Secondary, for the last 5 years and has just moved to open a new free school for SEMH pupils (Foxfields Academy).
 Discovering a passion to work with pupils who have additional needs, James feels very strongly about providing a balanced education for all, regardless of ability.
-James leads on Assessment Developments for pupils working below expected progress across Lincolnshire.